pres1017/SkipList/README.txt

 For this project, I impelmented the skip lists data structure.

+The skip list functions similarly to a Linked List, except it can perform searches, deletions, and insertions in logarithmic time.
+This is accomplished by having multiple "layers," where each layer holds its own smaller linked list.
+The searching, deletion, and insertion algorithms start with a pointer at the top layer and moves down as certain conditions are met.
+This skip list implementation inserts elements in ascending order.

 skiplist.h contains the actual implementation, with the following public functions:
   -constructors and destructors, including explicit constructors and copy constructors -insert(Comparable obj), inserts desired templated object, returns true if successful and false if the object already exists